When it comes to Equity, Diversity and Inclusion (EDI), campus recreation can play a vital role.

 “Everyone is welcome in both classes,” said Torin Kaletskey, the assistant director of Fitness.
 “We surveyed our participants and found these classes have fostered community among their participants in a really spectacular way.
 Some came who had never been to the Student Recreation Center before, and almost all of them started participating in other recreation programs as a result.
 Nearly every participant reported engaging with Campus Recreation at least once a week and also reported they feel an increased sense of belonging at CSU because of the classes.”

 Plus, internal training offers a three-session series on inclusion.
-For full-time staff, there is a monthly series called Inclusivity Dialogues that includes speakers, webinars and discussions.
+For full-time staff, there is the monthly series Inclusivity Dialogues that includes speakers, webinars and discussions.
 “We have tracked learning from both of those department-led efforts and the results have been positive in terms of enhancing the knowledge and awareness of our staff,” said Patchett.
 “Next steps including helping build skills and capacity for action.”

 And in the works is the launching of the Inclusivity Committee.
 All in all, the goal is to increase the campus recreation team’s skills and capacity when it comes to equity work.
 Patchett said growing in awareness and knowledge is an important first step.